 Technical Skills: Social media managers work almost exclusively through computers.
 Understanding computers, SEO, internet access and being tech savvy is necessary.

-Mission: The Stand-Up Baltimore Initiative strives to inspire young men to lead their communities through civic engagement, community development and political leadership.
-Vision: A Baltimore community where every citizen votes, is educated about the political system and encouraged to develop community driven solutions.
+The Initiative Baltimore (501(c)(3) strives to inspire young men to lead their communities through civic engagement, community development, and political leadership.
+The initiative aims to foster a Baltimore community where every citizen votes, is educated about the political system and is encouraged to develop community-driven solutions.

 Children & Youth